 After six months of disciplined waves, the question changes.
 It stops being how do we get people to use AI? and becomes how do we keep improving the prompts, agents, and workflows our team is already running on?
 At that point, adoption is no longer the problem.
 Throughput is.
 And throughput is a much better problem to have.

 If your AI rollout has plateaued and you’d like to design the wave sequence with us, get in touch.
-Fifty One Degrees embeds senior practitioners inside client teams to build, ship, and operationalise AI capability — not just advise on it.
+Fifty One Degrees embeds senior practitioners inside client teams to build, ship, and operationalise AI capability, not just advise on it.
+Structured adoption is the core of our AI enablement and adoption work, and the fastest route to lasting AI strategy and capability gains.